 - discomfort after the surgery, such as mild pain, burning or itching

 - sensitivity to light

-- glare or haloes around light.
+- glare or haloes around light

-Most of these symptoms should only last a few days after surgery, although it might take up to six months for your vision to stabilise.
+Most of these symptoms should only last a few days after surgery.
+But it might take up to 6 months for your vision to stabilise.

-Last reviewed: October 2015
+Last reviewed: July 2022